toshke/workshop-big-blue-button-aws/Step2.md

 Depending in which state the server setup is currently, you may see different output, but the message marking end of the boot and installation sequence should look like below.
-Server configuration should be complete within 10-20 minutes since you clicked the 'create stack' button.
+Server configuration should be complete within 10-20 minutes of clicking the 'create stack' button.

 ```text
 Cloud-init v.
 19.4-33-gbb4131a2-0ubuntu1~16.04.1 running 'modules:final' at Wed, 13 May 2020 02:20:32 +0000.
 Up 57.33 seconds.